ptgott/one-newsletter/ROADMAP.md

 1. Find/remove any bottlenecks.
 Can do this by creating profiles while running the e2e tests with flags on the `go test` command.

+1. Add more documentation:
-1. Update the README to describe the architecture of the application (what each package does and how they work together).
+   - Update the README to describe the architecture of the application (what each package does and how they work together).

-1. Make sure there's an adequate `doc.go` for every package.
+   - Make sure there's an adequate `doc.go` for every package.

 1. Consider vendoring dependencies.